Model diagnostics for censored regression via randomized survival probabilities: Introduction

 \section{Introduction}

-Model checking is a crucial step in model building to ensure the validity of the statistical inference.
+Model diagnostics is a crucial step in model building to ensure the validity of the statistical inference.
 Residual analysis is a conventional tool for model checking and diagnostics.
-Residuals of a model are used to graphically and numerically check the overall goodness-of-fit (GOF) of a model, to discover the direction for improving the model, and to identify outlier observations.
+Residuals of a model are used to check the overall goodness-of-fit (GOF) of a model, discover the direction for improving the model, and identify outlier observations.
 Cox-Snell (CS) residuals \cite{cox_general_1968} are widely used for checking survival regression models for failure times.
 CS residuals are transformed from the survival probabilities with the quantile function of the exponential distribution.
-When failure times are not censored and the postulated model is the true model for them, the survival probabilities are uniformly distributed, hence, CS residuals are exponentially distributed.
+When failure times are not censored, and the postulated model is the true model for them, the survival probabilities are uniformly distributed; hence, CS residuals are exponentially distributed.
 This reference distribution is the basis for model checking with CS residuals.
-To assess the model fit, the cumulative hazard function of the Kaplan-Meier (KM) survival function of CS residuals is commonly plotted and compared to the straight line with unit slope and zero intercept.
-A good alignment of these two lines indicates that the CS residuals are exponentially distributed, hence, the postulated model for the original failure times is appropriate.
-We can also employ some quantitative tests such as Kolmogorov-Smirnov (KS) test \cite{hollander_nonparametric_1999,massey_kolmogorov-smirnov_1951,kstest_exponential_1997} to check the exponentiality of CS residuals.
+The cumulative hazard function (CHF) of CS residuals is commonly plotted and compared to the $45^{\circ}$ straight line (unity slope and zero intercept).
+We can also employ some goodness-of-fit (GOF) tests such as the Kolmogorov-Smirnov (KS) test \cite{massey_kolmogorov-smirnov_1951} to check the exponentiality of CS residuals.
+Unfortunately, when there exist censored failure times, the survival probabilities are no longer uniformly distributed.
+Correspondingly, CS residuals are no longer exponentially distributed.
+Indeed, CS residuals are typically randomly censored observations from a distribution.
+We can still estimate the survival function of CS residuals with KM-like methods \cite{kaplan_nonparametric_1958,hirsch_plotting_1987} that can consider censoring and compare the CHF of censored CS residuals against the $45^{\circ}$ straight line for model checking.
+This plot is probably the most commonly used method in practice.
+Although it is not conducted very often in practice, the agreement of an empirical distribution with a reference distribution can also be quantified by some GOF test methods that are extended to handle censored data \cite{verrill_asymptotic_1987, verrill_tables_1988, royston_toolkit_1993, koziol_cramer-von_1976, csorgo_koziol-green_1981, chen_correlation_1984, akritas_pearson-type_1988, hollander_chi-squared_1992, cao_bayesian_2010, kim_tests_2019, millard_envstats_2018-1, steven_p_millard_author_envstats_2013}.